RabinPhaiju/React-Learn/interview-questions.md

     - any action on DOM.
     - perform set activities as a response to triggers.

+# Synthetic Event

+    - cross browser event.
+    - its api is same as the browser event.
+    - eg: preventDefault()

 # Routing

     - single page application.